Calusa Recovery

 Here are some harmful ways heroin is consumed:

-• Snorting: Some people make powdered heroin and snort it through the nose.
-This method of consuming heroin has the ability to damage the nasal passages, chronic congestion, and damage to the nasal septum.
+Some people make powdered heroin and snort it through the nose.
+This method of consuming heroin can damage the nasal passages, chronic congestion, and damage to the nasal septum.

 How does heroin affect the brain?

 The trajectory of how heroin affects the brain is a process that takes place within 12 hours of injecting this into your body.
-When injected or smoked, the active chemical compound in heroin, diamorphine is able to reach the brain quickly via the blood.
+When injected or smoked, the active chemical compound in heroin, diamorphine can reach the brain quickly via the blood.
 Once in the brain, enzymes convert it to morphine and it starts to alter the balance of natural chemicals in the nervous system.
 Zooming into the brain, you will find billions of neurons responsible for relaying information, and between the billions of connections called synapses.
-At the synapses, the heroine-derived morphine binds to specific opioid receptors, and that triggers the release of dopamine which is largely known as the feel-good hormone.
+At the synapses, morphine from heroin connects to special receptors called opioid receptors.
+This connection then leads to the release of dopamine, commonly known as the feel-good hormone.

 As more and more heroin reaches the brain and tricks it into releasing more and more dopamine, users experience something often described as a rush of euphoria.
 While that might not sound too bad, it’s only the tip of the heroin iceberg and what follows is much more dangerous and damaging.
 As morphine and diamorphine are painkillers because of their properties of slowing the nervous system down after the initial rush of dopamine, and euphoria, heroin users will begin to feel drowsy.
-They’ll be unable to think clearly and their heart rate and breathing rate will be severely slowed and without enough oxygen getting into the blood, this tar-like substance increases the chances of coma and brain damage.
+They won’t think clearly, and their heart and breathing rates will slow down a lot.
+If not enough oxygen gets into the blood, this thick substance raises the risk of coma and brain damage.

 This can last for several hours depending on the dose but even if you manage to avoid the perils of a heroin trip, the danger is far from over.
 This is primarily because of its predecessors morphine and opium, heroin is unbelievably addictive.
 Even after using it once, you can build up both tolerance and physical dependence that change your brain and your behavior forever.

-Tolerance is where the intensity of the drugs affects the decrease each time it’s taken which means you need more of the same substance to achieve the same high and when you take more, the slowing effects are greater and long-lasting, putting you at more and more risk.
+Tolerance means that each time you take a drug, the impact becomes less intense.
+This means you need more of the same substance to achieve the same high and when you take more, the slowing effects are greater and long-lasting, putting you at more and more risk.
 On the other hand, physical dependence implies that the body adapts to having the drug within it, and whenever you don’t have heroin in your system, you observe horrible withdrawal symptoms like diarrhea, vomiting, muscle pain, restlessness, insomnia, etc.

 Concisely, when you become addicted to heroin which is super easy to do, seeking and taking more of the drug becomes your sole purpose in life which is the peak of addiction that you can reach.
 It’s not just the psychological effects that are distressing, evidence shows that the continued presence of heroin in the brain can fundamentally change its structure and function and these changes are not easy to reverse.